system76/docs/_articles/switch-from-macos-to-popos.md

 Force-quit is launched by clicking on the Apple menu in the upper-left-hand corner of the screen, or by pressing Opt+Cmd+Esc, selecting the application, and then "force-quit."

-You can also get an overview of running processes and stop or kill them from the Activity Monitor.
+Users can also get an overview of running processes and stop or kill them from the Activity Monitor.

-It is also possible to kill processes in the Terminal if you know the process ID.
+It is also possible to kill processes in the Terminal if process ID is known.

 **Pop!\_OS**
   - System Monitor (default)